 sdcard root directory (whether your device has a physical SD card or not):

 /sdcard/opendatakit.
-User applications constructed using the ODK 2 tools are identified by the name of the sub-directory holding those configuration and data files.
+User applications constructed using the ODK-X tools are identified by the name of the sub-directory holding those configuration and data files.
 Thus,

-/sdcard/opendatakit/mytestapp would contain all the files and data for the mytestapp application.
-The name of that sub-directory, mytestapp, is referred to as the AppName of that application.
+/sdcard/opendatakit/mytestapp would contain all the files and data for the mytestapp application, where mytestapp, is the AppName of that application.
 The default AppName for the ODK tools is default.
 However, when configured appropriately, the ODK tools can run under another AppName, accessing configuration and saving data in a different subdirectory under opendatakit.